 The rules set out in the DSA apply to online service providers that act as online intermediaries in the EU, connecting consumers with goods, services and content.
-Under the DSA, online service providers are grouped into different categories, each containing a set of specific due diligence obligations.

-Skype, WhatsApp, Telegram, T-Mobile as an internet access provider Internet access providers, content distribution networks, web-based messaging services and wireless local area networks
+Under the DSA, online service providers are grouped into different categories, each containing a set of specific due diligence obligations. the DSA Internet access providers, content distribution networks, web-based messaging services and INTERMEDIARY SERVICES wireless local area networks.
+HOSTING SERVICES ONLINE PLATFORMS solutions, such as webhosting and cloud services.
+VERY LARGE ONLINE Social networks, online marketplaces, app stores, PLATFORMS (VLOP) VERY LARGE ONLINE SEARCH ENGINES (VLOSE)

-information storage solutions,

-such as webhosting and cloud

-Services that provide

-services

-INTERMEDIARY SERVICES

-Service providers covered

-by the DSA

-HOSTING SERVICES

-ONLINE PLATFORMS

-VERY LARGE ONLINE PLATFORMS (VLOP)

-OVH, Worldstream, Cloudflair

-Instagram, Amazon, Apple App Store, Google Play Social networks, online marketplaces, app stores, online travel and accommodation websites, content-sharing websites

-EU Commission will designate the status of VLOPs in early 2023 Online platforms that are generally bigger in size and have a larger user base - any platform that reaches 10% of 450 million consumers in Europe.

-VLOPs Online Intermediary /hosting services Obligations - proportional to size and outreach

-Failure to comply with the obligations laid down in the DSA could result in sanctions, including a fine of up to 6% of the annual worldwide turnover of the concerned intermediary service provider or a ban to operate in the EU single market in the event of repeated serious breaches.

-Cumulative obligations

 In line with the principle of substantial connection, all the online intermediaries offering services in the European single market will be required to comply with the DSA rules irrespective of the location of their headquarters.
 The obligations set out in the DSA are cumulative, which means that online platforms are subject to a specific set of due diligence obligations, in addition to all the obligations applicable to hosting service providers and intermediary service providers.
 Thus, the obligations set in the DSA are proportional to the role, size and impact of intermediary services in the online environment.
 Accordingly, stricter rules will apply to very large online platforms and very large online search engines, as a result of their extended reach and, consequently, the higher risk of potential societal harm and dissemination of illegal content.
 On the other hand, smaller companies will have obligations commensurate with their size and ability.
 This approach will help to ensure that smaller businesses remain accountable and competitive in the single market.

-Does the DSA apply to copyright violations?